tetracorp/dungeons-of-avalon/docs/_posts/2019-06-16-encylopedia-of-avalon.md

 : A group of anonymous individuals who trained adventurers in the city H'Khan, and later the city of Isla.
 Whether they are the same three individuals is a mystery.

+Walter
+: One of the kings of "2D and CT", according to his tombstone.
+What those stand for is understood only by historians.
+His remains are buried in the crypts below the city of Isla.
+He once ruled from the Castle of Rhateph.

 Wynder
 : An elf wizard who volunteered during the quest to overthrow the Dark Lord.